Solutions to Life’s Challenges Made Easy

 This premium B-complex formula features B vitamins sourced from organically cultivated quinoa sprouts to support energy production and metabolic health, heart health, mental health and help maintain cell-to-cell communication in the brain.
 Scientific evidence strongly supports the benefits of getting as many of our nutrients as possible from real food sources to promote better health.11 When you can’t get the concentrations of those nutrients that you need, real food supplements like Swanson’s Real Food B-Complex can help fill those gaps in a wholesome way.

-Swanson Super Stress B-Complex with Vitamin C can be taken as 1 capsule, 1 to 2 times per day with water, and Swanson Real Food B-Complex can be taken as 2 capsules 1 time per day with water.
+Swanson Super Stress B-Complex with Vitamin C can be taken as a single capsule, onece or twice per day with water, while Swanson Real Food B-Complex can be taken as two capsules once per day with water.
 Food isn’t necessary for either of these supplements, but you may want to take them earlier in the day since B vitamins promote energy production.

 For the Overstressed

-It’s important to take steps to minimize stress, support a healthy stress response, and give your body the reinforcement it needs to help protect against the negative effects of stress.
+It’s important to take steps to minimize stress, support a healthy stress response and give your body the reinforcement it needs to help protect against the negative effects of stress.
 Omega-3 fatty acids are among the top nutrients for supporting mind and body health.
-An estimated 18.8 million adults take an omega-3 supplement daily, and you should consider adding omegas to your everyday routine.14
+An estimated 18.8 million adults take an omega-3 supplement daily; perhaps you should consider doing the same?14

 Why Omega-3 Fatty Acids for Stress?